GigaHierz/OffsetHelper/README.md

    yarn
    ```
 2. Copy `.env.example` to `.env` and modify values of the required environment variables:
-   1. `POLYGON_URL`/`MUMBAI_URL` to specify custom RPC endpoints for Polygon Mainnet, respectively, the Mumbai Testnet.
+   1. `RPC_ENDPOINT` to specify custom RPC endpoints for Celo, Alfajores, Polygon Mainnet, respectively, the Mumbai Testnet.
-   2. `PRIVATE_KEY` and `POLYGONSCAN_API_KEY` in order to deploy contract and publish source code on [polygonscan](https://polygonscan.com).
+   2. `PRIVATE_KEY` and `BLOCK_EXPLORER_API_KEY` in order to deploy contract and publish source code on [polygonscan](https://polygonscan.com).
 You will be able to find the private key in your MetaMask wallet like [this](https://support.metamask.io/hc/en-us/articles/360015289632-How-to-export-an-account-s-private-key).
 If you are developing make sure that you are using a special wallet only for development that doesn't contain real life funds.
-You can create your `POLYGONSCAN_API_KEY` on [Alchemy](https://www.alchemy.com).
+You can create your `BLOCK_EXPLORER_API_KEY` on [Alchemy](https://www.alchemy.com).

 ## Commands